-At Children’s Hospitals and Clinics of Minnesota, you’ll find almost 50 pediatric anesthesiologists who dedicate themselves to keeping young patients comfortable, calm and safe while administering anesthesia that’s right for them.
+At Children’s Minnesota, you’ll find pediatric anesthesiologists who dedicate themselves to keeping young patients comfortable, calm and safe while administering anesthesia that’s right for them.

 Complete anesthesia services are available for kids undergoing surgery and other procedures.
 We administer both general anesthesia, which helps kids sleep deeply and feel no pain, and regional anesthesia, which numbs an area of the body.
 We also provide IV sedation, which helps kids relax or sleep for a procedure.
 Whatever technique is used, it is always tailored to your child’s specific needs.